RolandsKundzins/telegram-book-bot/README.md

 - Serving functions locally `npx supabase functions serve`:
     - This will most likely fail because telegram cannot access your local machine.
 For testing you can also just deploy the function to Supabase
     - But you can test with Curl/Postman
-- Set secrets in Supabase from .env: `npx supabase secrets set --env-file supabase/.env`
+- Set secrets in Supabase remote from you local .env: `npx supabase secrets set --env-file .env`
-- Deploy the function to Supabase: `npx supabase functions deploy telegram-book-bot`
+- Deploy the function to Supabase: `npx supabase functions deploy telegram-book-bot --no-verify-jwt`

 ## Extra commands